 These are all signs that an aneurysm may rupture.
 A rupture may occur underneath the skin, or it can break through the skin.
 A ruptured aneurysm or an aneurysm that is about to rupture is considered an emergency.
 First, the bleeding must be stopped.
 Once the bleeding is stopped, the AV fistula can be properly assessed.
 Sometimes, the fistula can be reconstructed or repaired.

 Even though repair is sometimes possible, it’s best to try to save a fistula before the aneurysm progresses to the point of rupture.
-With small aneurysms, sometimes the AV fistula can be reconstructed before a rupture occurs.
+With small aneurysms, if necessary, the AV fistula can be reconstructed before a rupture occurs.

 Treatment for Pseudoaneurysms